 Landlords and agents would receive an electronic or postal notification about each debt owed in a breathing space, informing them of the date from which the breathing space will apply.

-What landlords or agents can and can't do during the breathing space
+What can landlords or agents do during the breathing space?

 During a breathing space period, landlords and agents won't be able to "take any enforcement action" against tenants in rent arrears.
 This means that they won't be able to serve Section 8 notices during this time, or take possession of the property if notice was served before the start of the breathing space, according to the NRLA.